 The difference between the fresh water system and the waste water is that the latter does not need to be pressurized.

-All the pipes that tale waste water away from the house slope downwards.
+All the pipes that take waste water away from the house slope downwards.
 This continues until they reach the mains sewer – which takes the waste to its eventual destination – or the septic tank.

 So, when you unplug the bath or flush the toilet, the water flows away naturally.
 There are vents in the system and filters that help your waste water pipes perform the job, but it is as simple as can be.